 8 Ways to Optimize Anchor Text and Linking Strategy on Your Higher Education Website

-Kate McGowan May 18, 2023 Kate McGowan SEO Content Associate Persona The Adventurous and Caring Advisor
+Kate McGowan May 18, 2023 Kate McGowan Senior Content + SEO Specialist Persona The Adventurous and Caring Advisor

 Imagine a prospective student surfing your college or university’s website.
 They are reading a page about a bachelor’s degree program, perhaps becoming interested in the opportunities it offers.
 But what is the next step?